 My rule of thumb for cooking time is about 5-6 minutes per centimetre.
 So, since these are golf ball sized, they take about 20 minutes in the oven.
 If you’re poaching them in broth, they’ll be a bit quicker.
 I tend to take them off the heat after 15 or so.
 There are of course, lots of other ways to make meatballs.
 These are just two options to help kick things off for you.

-I hope you love these Turkey and Spinach Meatballs as much as I do!
+I hope you love these Meatballs as much as I do!
 Be sure to share pictures if you make them, and tag me @howtomakedinner so I can share them too!

 Try these recipes next